euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Compute Engine.md

 - Use community images or own
 - Patch software
 - Auto scaling can be configured based on traffic volume in specific regions
-- Run third-party software, attach GPU and TPU
+- Run third-party software, attach GPU and TensorFlow Processing Unit (TPU)
+- Lift-and-shift migration for migrating VMs completely

 By choosing a machine type it assigns.
 Custom machine types can also be created
 - Number of Virtual CPUs (Max: 96)